Easy Ayurveda Video Classes

 Brahmi powder – 2 – 3 grams in divided dose per day, is the adult dose.

-Bacopa monneiri extract capsules in 25 mg – 500 mg size is also available.
+Bacopa monneiri extract capsules in 25 mg – 500 mg size are also available.
 The dose of such capsules vary from 250 mg to 1 g per day.

 In terms of leaves – leaf juice – 5 ml once or twice a day is the adult dose.